-My industry experience and commitment to educating the public on translation has led to my being featured in a variety of publications, including the Japan Times.
+My industry experience and commitment to educating the public on translation has led to my being featured in a variety of publications.

 See how I’ve been featured below!